2018 Academy begins September 12th.

 What is the Community Academy?

-The Madison Police Department Citizen's Academy is a program that is designed to give the public a working knowledge and understanding of the values, goals, objectives and operation of the City of Madison Police Department.
-The goal is to improve the lines of communication and help build a positive relationship between the Madison Police Department and the community members we serve.
-This will allow citizens to gain a deeper understanding of their police department and allow police to become more familiar with the citizens they serve.
-By working together with the public, we are better able to solve problems that face our community and improve the quality of life in the City of Madison.
+The Community Academy is a program designed to give the public a working knowledge and understanding of the values, goals, and operations of the City of Madison Police Department.
+The objective of the Academy is to help build a positive relationship between the Madison Police Department and the community, while improving the lines of communication with the members it serves.
+This experience allows community members the opportunity to gain a deeper understanding of our Police Department.

-During classes, participants are encouraged to ask questions and give feedback concerning the operation of the Police Department.
-Additionally, citizens bring a wealth of knowledge about their community, particularly the problems in their neighborhoods.
-In this way, members of the Department learn firsthand the concerns of its citizens by interacting with them in a positive, non-confrontational setting.
-It is our sincere hope that the well-informed graduates will become partners with us in identifying problems and providing solutions to quality of life issues that face our community.
+During classes, participants are encouraged to ask questions and give feedback concerning the operations of the Madison Police Department.
+It is our sincere hope that the Academy graduates will become partners with us in identifying problems and providing solutions to quality of life issues that face our community.

-- Citizens with an interest in learning about their police department
+- Have an interest in learning about MPD

 The criteria for screening applicants will include (but not be limited to):